+- Introductory: Introduction to Psychology (Psychology 101)

-• Introductory: General Psychology: Psychology 101 • Research & Methods: Research Methods and Statistics I: Psychology 201. • At least one of following six courses:
+- Research & Methods: Research Methods and Statistics I: Psychology 201.

+- At least one of following seven courses:

+- 1. Child Development: Psychology 220

+- 2. Adult Development: Psychology 221

+- 3. Social Psychology: Psychology 222

+- 4. Abnormal Psychology: Psychology 223

+- 5. Learning and Cognition: Psychology 231

+- 6. Behavioral Neuroscience: Psychology 233

+- 7. Sensation & Perception: Psychology 232

-- 1. Child Development: Psychology 220 - 2.
-Adult Development: Psychology 221 - 3.
-Social Psychology: Psychology 222 - 4.
-Abnormal Psychology: Psychology 223 - 5.
-Learning and Cognition: Psychology 231 - 6.
-Physiological Psychology: Psychology 233 • Additional courses to bring total Psychology course-credits to a minimum of 5.
-Students are strongly encouraged to take one upper level course that follows one of the six listed above.
+- Additional courses to bring total Psychology course-credits to a minimum of 5.
+Students are strongly encouraged to take one upper level course that follows one of the seven listed above.

 Off-Campus Study: Psychology majors and minors considering taking courses at other campuses, or abroad, should be aware that it is difficult to meet our Psychology 201 and 202 requirements at other schools.
 Because both courses combine research methods and statistics, most off campus statistics courses do not substitute for either requirement.
 This means you should plan to take Psychology 201 and 202 at Wabash.
 Permission to spend the junior year abroad requires completion of Psychology 201 and 202 prior to going off campus.

 An Area of Concentration and High School Teaching licensure in this discipline is awarded by the Teacher Education Program.
 For licensure information please see the Indiana Teacher Licensing Requirements for Adolescent and Young Adult License section and for information on this specific discipline see the Content Area Course Requirements for Teaching at the Adolescent and Young Adult Licensure Level section.

+Course Description

-PSY 101 Introduction to Psychology A survey of concepts, principles, and theories of an empirical science of behavior.
+PSY 101 Introduction to Psychology

+A survey of concepts, principles, and theories of an empirical science of behavior.
 Topics include behavioral biology, learning, memory, sensation, perception, cognition, motivation, emotion, social behavior, personality, and psychopathology.
 This course is offered both semesters.

-Credits: 1 PSY 102 Human Sexual Behavior An overview of human sexual anatomy, development, function, and diversity.
-Emphasis is on the psychological aspects of sexuality including the study of attitudes towards sexuality, sexual preference, love and marriage, contraception, and commercial sex.
-Particular attention is paid to the development and enactment of sex roles, the construction of gender, and sex differences.
-This course is offered fall semester 2007.
-No Prerequisite.
-Credits: 1 PSY 201 Research Methods and Statistics I An introduction to the principles and techniques involved in the design and analysis of psychological research.
+PSY 201 Research Methods and Statistics I

+An introduction to the principles and techniques involved in the design and analysis of psychological research.
 Development of abilities in quantitative analysis and reasoning, decision-making, and hypothesis testing are aided by conducting behavioral research projects.
 This course is offered both semesters.

 Prerequisite: Psychology 101 (may be taken concurrently).

+Credits: 1

-Credits: 1 PSY 202 Research Methods and Statistics II A continuation of Research Methods and Statistics I, with a focus on more advanced research designs and statistical procedures.
+PSY 202 Research Methods and Statistics II

+A continuation of Research Methods and Statistics I, with a focus on more advanced research designs and statistical procedures.
 Classes are supplemented by laboratory sessions where students conduct behavioral research projects which they present at a regional research conference.
 This course is offered both semesters.

 Prerequisite: Psychology 201.
 Note: Psychology 202 assumes mastery of the content from Psychology 201; we strongly recommend that students take Psychology 202 only if they received a grade of "C" or better in Psychology 201.

+Credits: 1

+PSY 210 Intermediate Special Topics

+Various topics at the intermediate level may be offered from time to time.

+Credits: 1

-Credits: 1 PSY 211 Cross-Cultural Psychology This course explores the ethnic and cultural sources of psychological diversity and unity through cross-cultural investigation.
+PSY 211 Cross-Cultural Psychology

+This course explores the ethnic and cultural sources of psychological diversity and unity through cross-cultural investigation.
 Topics include human development, perceptual & cognitive processes, intelligence, motives, beliefs & values, and gender relations.
-This course is offered spring semester 2008.
+This course is not offered in 2008-2009.

 Prerequisite: Psychology 101.

+Credits: 1

-Credits: 1 PSY 212 Sex, Gender and Masculinity Biology, psychology, and culture converge to create and define all of us as gendered beings.
+PSY 212 Sex, Gender and Masculinity

+Biology, psychology, and culture converge to create and define all of us as gendered beings.
 Students enrolled in this course will explore this multifaceted dimension of human behavior by surveying current theory, research and data on the construction of men's lives, with a special focus on the construction of masculinity.
 Students will complete research projects on a question of their own formulation.
-This course is offered spring semester 2008.
+This course is not offered in 2008-2009.

 Prerequisite: Psychology 101 or 102.